ni/nimble/angular-workspace/projects/ni/nimble-angular/README.md

 ### Learn more

 See the [README.md for the ni/nimble repository](/README.md) for documentation of individual components.

+### Specifying Nimble Element Tags

+For each Nimble component, there is an exported constant for the component's HTML element tag.
+For example, the Nimble theme provider component exports a `themeProviderTag` constant with value `"nimble-theme-provider"`.
+It is recommended that you use these constants in your HTML whenever possible rather than hard-coding the element names or using `DesignSystem.tagFor()`.
+This allows the names to become a compile-time dependency, providing protection against missing imports and typos.

 ### Using Nimble form controls